The Best Shoes for Fallen Arches in 2022

 Best Shoes for Fallen Arches (PTTD)

-We carry a wide variety of shoes and sandals for PTTD.
+We carry a wide variety of shoes and sandals for PTTD which are recommended by a podriatrist.
 Many of the supportive shoes and sandals we carry have great support and accommodate orthotics which is very helpful for PTTD.
 The best shoes for PTTD support the foot have stiff soles.
 Additionally, shoes for PTTD usually have a steel or plastic shank for additional support.
 Shoes for PTTD should have a very rigid sole and a stiff heel counter.

 Best Arch Supports for Fallen Arches (PTTD)